Cricket in India: Women's National Team

 The India national women's cricket team represents India in international women's cricket matches.

 Mithali Raj is the highest run-scorer in women's international cricket.

-India have been participating in international cricket since 1976 and competed in international tournament since the second ever the 1978 Women's Cricket World Cup.
+India has participated in international cricket since 1976 and competed in international tournament since the second ever the 1978 Women's Cricket World Cup.
 They have competed in numerous tournaments over the years including the ACC tournaments.
 They are the most successful women's cricket team in Asia.
 The Indian Women's national team is also currently ranked No. 4 in ODIs and at 3rd position in T20Is.